legend-Xbit/anycoder/README.md

 - **Gradio**: For the web interface
 - **Hugging Face Hub**: For model inference
 - **ModelScope Studio**: For UI components
+- **OAuth Login**: Requires users to sign in with Hugging Face for code generation
 - **Streaming**: For real-time code generation